Miley Cyrus Says Her Marriage To Liam Hemsworth Is ‘New Age’

 — VANITY FAIR (@VanityFair) February 21, 2019

-In an essay Miley recently penned one night when she couldn’t sleep, which she also shared with Vanity Fair, the singer wrote that had it not been for the fire, her and Liam may not have been ready to take the next step in their relationship.
-Their house may have been filled with memories, art and mementos from her previous music ventures, it is in her relationship with her now husband that she finds her true home.
+In an essay Miley recently penned one night when she couldn’t sleep, one which she also shared with Vanity Fair, the singer wrote that had it not been for the fire, her and Liam may not have been ready to take the next step in their relationship.
+Their house may have been filled with memories, art, and mementos from her previous music ventures — but it is in her relationship with her husband that she finds her true home.

-“What Liam and I went through together changed us,” she said, and that it is the sense of togetherness that is one of the most important aspects of a relationship, something that her “favorite woman in the world” instilled in her 2016 presidential campaign slogan “We’re stronger together.”
+“What Liam and I went through together changed us,” she said, going on to claim that it is the sense of togetherness which is one of the most important aspects of a relationship — something that her “favorite woman in the world” instilled in her 2016 presidential campaign slogan “We’re stronger together.”

 “That’s what she meant by it,” Miley said.
 “Like, who gives a f*** if he’s a guy, if I’m a girl, or if he was a woman — who gives a f***?
 We really are stronger together.
 One is the loneliest number.”